Ndushie/hello-world/README.md

 # hello-world
-My first repository on GitHub
+#My first repository on GitHub
+#This is my first repository on github
+#Github is amazing

+   #Repository